-The Center campus is located in Montana’s spectacular Centennial Valley.
-The Montana Natural Heritage Program has rated the Centennial Valley as one of the most significant natural landscapes in Montana, a tribute to its intact ecological systems, expansive wetlands, diverse native fauna and flora, and concentrations of rare species.
+The Center is housed in the beautifully restored ghost town of Lakeview, Montana.
+It is a perfect launching point for exploration of the Centennial Valley and surrounding regions, and provides an unprecedented oasis for the soul in nature.
+Montana Natural Heritage Program has rated the Centennial Valley as one of the most significant natural landscapes in Montana, a tribute to its intact ecological systems, expansive wetlands, diverse native fauna and flora, and concentrations of rare species.
 Visitors to the Center have unparalleled opportunities to explore, study and create in a singular wilderness area with diverse ecosystems.